Set up self-hosted documentation

 4

-Build your custom Docker image using the Dockerfile:
+Build your Docker image

-$docker build -f Dockerfile -t self-hosted-docs .
+$docker build -t self-hosted-docs .

 5

-Run the Documentation
+Run the documentation

 Start your self-hosted documentation:

-$docker run -p <port-number>:3000 <your-image-name>
+$docker run -p 3000:3000 self-hosted-docs

-The documentation will be available at localhost:<port-number>.
+The documentation will be available at localhost:3000.

 6